viralemergence/trefle/README.md

 ## How to use `trefle`

+The output of running the pipeline is a *prediction* (specifically based on a binary classifier) for host-virus associations that are likely to exist given what we know about true positives (*i.e.* the content of `clover`).
+These recommended interactions are *not* actual observations, and should not be treated as such.

 🧑‍⚖️ Let's talk about licensing, said no one ever.
-The `trefle` repo is a complex beast with data from other projects, code to work on it, and *de novo* data derived from both of these things.
+The `trefle` repo is a complex beast with data from other projects, code to work on it, and derived data products from both of these things.
 As a result, intellectual property and use rights are applied *within each top-level folder*.
 A folder that has *no `LICENSE` file in it* is understood to contain information that should not be re-used or re-distributed.
 This is notably the case for `data/`, which contains